ICD HOME PAGE IntraCellular Diagnostics, Inc.™

 • The mouth must be very clean before the specimen collection.

-• Patient must fast overnight.
-Do not put anything in the mouth besides plain water.
+• Patient should fast overnight.
 PT may drink medications in the morning with plain water.
-When sustenance is necessary, PT may have clear liquids without minerals or electrolytes Or water soluble foods.
-Do not chew on anything sticky.
-Absolutely no dairy, no soy, no salt, no chewable vitamins etc.
+When sustenance is necessary, PT may have water soluble foods.
+Do not chew anything sticky.
+Absolutely no dairy, no soy, no salt, no chewable vitamins, no Tums, etc.

-• In the AM, Patient may brush without toothpaste.
+• In the AM, Patient may brush with a non calcium toothpaste.

-• Patient may rinse the mouth and sublingual area before entering MD's office
+• Patient should rinse the mouth and sublingual area before entering MD's office

 • Do not contaminate spatula or carbon slide.